-Students enrolled in the Emory College Global Internship Program will be enrolled in an online course LING 343 Intercultural Discourse (4-credits).
+Students enrolled in the Emory College Global Internship Program will be enrolled in an online course LING 385: Intercultural Discourse (2-credits).
 Students must take the course for a letter grade.
 Students will complete a weekly synchronous session (1.5 hours per week) at a designated time.
 The internship hours will be structured to enable students to have time set aside for the online session.
 The course counts towards the total required graduation credits.
 The course posted on the Emory transcript and the course grade is factored into the student's overall GPA.

-Students on the Emory College Summer Global Internship Program remain fully registered at Emory, and credits and grades earned on the program is granted on the same basis as those obtained on campus.
+Students on the Emory College Summer Global Internship Program remain fully registered at Emory, and credits and grades earned on the program are granted on the same basis as those obtained on campus.
 All registration is handled by the Office of International and Summer Programs (OISP) -- students do not register for the online course.

 Add/drop/swap is not offered as part of this program.

 Students’ registration for the program and their participation in the program are contingent upon satisfying all financial obligations.
 Any prior term balance must be paid in full before payments will be applied to the OISP program tuition and fees.
 Payment is due by the payment deadline.
 Failure to meet the payment deadline will result in cancellation of students’ enrollment in the program.
 Students may view their account on OPUS, or if they have any questions about account balance, they can contact the Office of Student Financial Services.

 If a student needs to cancel his/her application for any reason, the student must do so in writing (an email from the student’s Emory email account will suffice) no later than March 14.

 In all cases, once a student is in the Final Acceptance status, the $350 deposit is non-refundable.

 Date Canceled and Penalty